StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Abstract

 \section{Abstract}

 Unlike offline processing, streaming video vision-language models face two fundamental constraints: causality and accumulation.
 Causality prevents access to future frames that offline methods exploit, while accumulation causes tokens to grow unbounded, creating efficiency bottlenecks.
 However, existing approaches only regulate post-LLM kv-cache, leaving costly pre-LLM prefill unchanged.
-We introduce StreamingTOM, a training-free, plug-and-play two-stage framework that addresses both pre-LLM and post-LLM bottlenecks with predictable latency. \textit{Causal Temporal Reduction} imposes a fixed per-frame budget and selects tokens based on adjacent-frame changes and token saliency, drastically reducing per-frame prefill cost by processing only a compact subset of visual tokens per frame instead of all visual tokens. \textit{Online Quantized Memory} stores tokens in 4-bit format, retrieves relevant groups on demand, and dequantizes them, keeping the active kv-cache bounded regardless of stream length.
-Experiments demonstrate our method achieves $15.7\times$ kv-cache compression, $1.2\times$ lower peak memory and $2\times$ faster TTFT compared to prior SOTA.
-StreamingTOM maintains state-of-the-art accuracy among training-free methods with an average of $63.8\%$ on offline benchmarks and $55.8\%/3.7$ on RVS.
-These results highlight the practical benefits of our two-stage approach for efficient streaming video understanding with bounded growth.
+We introduce StreamingTOM, a training-free, plug-and-play two-stage framework that addresses both pre-LLM and post-LLM bottlenecks. \textbf{Causal Temporal Reduction} imposes a fixed per-frame budget and selects tokens based on adjacent-frame changes and token saliency, drastically reducing per-frame prefill cost by processing only a compact subset of visual tokens, ensuring predictable latency. \textbf{Online Quantized Memory} stores tokens in 4-bit format, retrieves relevant groups on demand, and dequantizes them, keeping the active kv-cache bounded regardless of stream length.
+Experiments demonstrate our method achieves $15.7\times$ kv-cache compression ratio; compared to prior SOTA (LiveVLM), it delivers $1.2\times$ lower peak memory and $2\times$ faster TTFT.
+StreamingTOM achieves state-of-the-art accuracy among training-free methods with an average of $63.8\%$ on offline benchmarks and $55.8\%$ accuracy and $3.7$ score on RVS.
+These results demonstrate that real-time streaming video understanding with bounded active memory is achievable without model retraining.